Got KPIs or OKRs to meet? Wonder where you’ll get the data to validate them? Check your PPM.

 Project Scoring can help you determine whether projects are meeting corporate standards for approval.
 (Read more about Project Scoring methodology in this blog post.)

-Distinguish user types (stakeholders & executives, PPM/PMO staff, and Project managers) and their differing needs for information (on-demand, event-driven notifications, scheduled).
+Distinguish user types (stakeholders and executives, PPM/PMO staff, and Project Managers) and their differing needs for information (on-demand, event-driven notifications, scheduled).

 A Project Portfolio Management Reporting solution provides a secure, robust platform for enterprise reporting for organizations of any size and portfolios of any scale.
 To learn more about the additional benefits that PPM can deliver please see our “Definitive Guide to Project Portfolio Management”.

 To learn more about PPM Reporting, watch this video